python-streamz/streamz/paper/paper.md

 # Acknowledgments
 Software and writing contributions from Wright and Billinge were supported by the U.S. National Science Foundation through grant DMREF-1534910
+This research used resources of the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704